mitchvm/tabnav/README.md

 ### Configuration Options

 Selecting the "TabNav - Settings" menu item opens the TabNav default settings file, as well as your local TabNav settings file.
-Currently, the only configuration option outside of a specific context is the `include_separators` flag.
-Copy the value to your local settings file with a value of `true` to include table row separator lines in movements and selections by default.
-Note that this setting can be temporarily set to true on a particular view with the ["Include separator lines in selections"](#other-commands) command.
+The following global configuration parameters are available:

+* `include_separators`: When false, row separator lines are skipped when moving and not included in selections.
+To temporarily include line separators, ["Include separator lines in selections" command](#other-commands).
+Can also be overridden on a per-context basis.
+Default: `false`.
+* `trim_on_copy`: When true, whitespace is trimmed from the selected regions' text prior to putting it  on the clipboard with the ["Copy selections" commands](#other-commands).
+The selections in the view themselves are not altered.
+Default: `true`.

 ### Context Configuration